Coverings of Configurations, Prime Configurations, and Orbiconfigurations: Properties of Orbiconfigurations

 \section{Properties of Orbiconfigurations}

-There is a straightforward way to represent a configuration as an undirected graph where the points are shown as the nodes and the lines are made up by a collection of edges.
-This is often known as a Menger graph.
-See \cite{van1947topology} and \cite{coxeter1947configurations}.
-We offer a similar representation here except that the points (vertices) and lines (collection of edges) are annotated with the associated integers $a(i)$ and $b(j)$.
+We first offer an anologue to a Menger graph.
+Here the points (vertices) and lines (collection of edges) are annotated with the associated integers $a(i)$ and $b(j)$.
 By convention if $a(i)=1$ or $b(j)=1$ then the integers are not shown.
 If $d(j)$ is greater than $1$, then the line is drawn $d(j)$ times.

-As noted in \cite{mendelsohn1987planar}, the Menger graph does not uniquely determine the configuration.
-We hence consider the Levi graph that was presented in \cite{levi1942finite}.
-This is a bipartite graph where (conventionally) black vertices refer to the points of the configuration and white vertices refer to the lines.
-Edges exist only between black and white vertices and refer to an incidence of the point and the line.

-We now extend this concept by having the vertices carry their associated integers $a(i)$ and $b(j)$ (unless equal to $1$); a line of multiplicity $d(j)$ is represented $d(j)$ times; and there may be multiple edges between vertices refering to $c(i,j)$.
+We similarly extend the concept of a Levi graph by having the vertices carry their associated integers $a(i)$ and $b(j)$ (unless equal to $1$); a line of multiplicity $d(j)$ is represented $d(j)$ times; and there may be multiple edges between vertices according to $c(i,j)$.

-We now show a few examples of orbiconfigurations with their Menger and Levi graphs.
+We now show a few examples of orbiconfigurations with associated Menger and Levi graphs.

 \begin{exmp} Consider the orbiconfiguration with $\mathcal{P}=\{p_{1},p_{2}\},\mathcal{L}=\{\{p_{1},p_{2}\},\{p_{2}\}\}$ and associated values: $a(1)=2,a(2)=1,b(1)=1,b(2)=2,c(1,1)=1,c(1,2)=0,c(2,1)=1,c(2,2)=2,d(1)=1,d(2)=1$.